Disposable masks have become a common sight during the pandemic.

 This means they aren't a suitable face covering for limiting the spread of the virus.

-Disposable masks are now widely available, with most pharmacies, supermarkets, newsagents and corner shops stocking them, along with reusable masks.
+Blue surgical masks are generally widely available, with most pharmacies, supermarkets, newsagents and corner shops stocking them, along with reusable masks.

 It depends on the pack size, as this ranges significantly from packs of four to 200, at pharmacies and in the thousands on online marketplaces.